 Many factors can cause changes in brain chemistry.
 Your doctor will try to determine the cause of the delirium by running tests relevant to your symptoms and medical history.
 One or more of the following tests may be needed to check for imbalances:

 Depending on the cause of the delirium, treatment may include taking or stopping certain medications.
-Counseling may also be helpful in certain cases.
 In older adults, an accurate diagnosis is important for treatment, as delirium symptoms are similar to dementia — but the treatments are very different.

 Your doctor will prescribe medications to treat the underlying cause of delirium.
 For example, if your delirium is caused by a severe asthma attack, you might need an inhaler or breathing machine to restore your breathing.
 If a bacterial infection is causing the delirium symptoms, antibiotics may be prescribed.

-In some cases, your doctor may recommend that you stop drinking alcohol or stop taking certain medications (e.g., codeine or other drugs that depress your system).
+In some cases, your doctor may recommend that you stop drinking alcohol or stop taking certain medications (such as codeine or other drugs that depress your system).
 If you’re agitated or depressed, you may be given small doses of one of the following medications:

 - antidepressants to relieve the depression